HPCE/hpce-2014-cw1/README.md

 %
 %  f : A function with no inputs
 %
 % The timing accuracy is 10% or better.
+So if the true time is
+% "t" and the measured time is "m", it should attempt to ensure
+% that abs((m-t)/t) < 0.1".
 This function supports
-% execution times of f from micro-seconds to minutes efficiently.
+% execution times of f from micro-seconds to minutes
+% efficiently.
+%
+% The user of this function takes on responsibility for
+% making sure that the machine is not loaded, and that
+% frequency scaling is turned off.
 %
 % Examples:
 %